-- 2040.
+2040.
 Theatre Appreciation (3).
-A study of periods, genres and production techniques, with emphasis on developing a critical awareness and appreciation of theatre, cinema and television. - 2103.
+A study of periods, genres and production techniques, with emphasis on developing a critical awareness and appreciation of theatre, cinema and television.

+2103.
 Stagecraft (3).
-Study and practice in theatre stagecraft, focusing on interpretation of working drawings, construction methods, scene painting, rigging and handling of scenery and backstage organization.
+Study and practice in theatre stagecraft, focusing on construction methods, scene painting, rigging and handling of scenery and backstage organization.